Fred Baron (producer): Biography

 In 1990, Baron worked as a producer and executive at HBO Pictures, where he helped develop the TV series Tales from the Crypt.
-Then he got a job in 20th Century Fox through his producer friend Tom Jacobson, who became executive vice-president of the studio and introduced Baron to Jon Landau.
+Then he got a job at 20th Century Fox through his producer friend Tom Jacobson, who became executive vice-president of the studio and introduced Baron to Jon Landau.
 Then Baron supervised successful projects such as The Last of the Mohicans, Edward Scissorhands, Hot Shots!, Broken Arrow, and Bulworth.

 When Baron renegotiated his contract in the late 1990s, he negotiated a right to produce as well.
 After some invitations, he accepted Baz Luhrmann's call to produce Moulin Rouge!, and stepped down from his executive job to spend three years (1999–2001) working on the film.
-Moulin Rouge! was much successful, earning Baron a Darryl F. Zanuck Producer of the Year Award from the Producers Guild of America and an Academy Award nomination for Best Picture.
+Moulin Rouge! was successful, earning Baron a Darryl F. Zanuck Producer of the Year Award from the Producers Guild of America and an Academy Award nomination for Best Picture.
 Baron then returned to his job at Fox, overseeing aspects of Moulin Rouge! as well as prepping new features for the studio.
 In 2002, he was promoted to executive vice president of Feature Production.
-Baron's most common task in his job is contacting production teams spread around the globe, as "We travel the world to find the best locations to make our films as cost effective as possible" given Fox's politics of producing tent pole films at smaller budgets compared to other major film studios.
+Baron's most common task in his job is contacting production teams spread around the globe, as "We travel the world to find the best locations to make our films as cost-effective as possible," given Fox's politics of producing tent pole films at smaller budgets compared to other major film studios.

 Baron helped create the PGA Green Initiative, which advocates for green politics and sustainable filmmaking, and won a prize at the 2011 Environmental Media Awards.
 In 2011, Governor of California Arnold Schwarzenegger appointed him for the California Film Commission, which aims to keep film and television industry projects in the state.